 With its 100-foot porches, spectacular views and hearty, abundant cuisine, the inn soon came to be known as the “Grand Old Lady of Balsam”.
 There were many similar resort hotels in the North Carolina mountains 100 years ago, but by the middle of the 20th century many had succumbed to fire or disrepair.
 The roadside motels of that era have a charm all their own, but their appearance made life hard for grand inns like ours.
 Somehow, the Balsam Mountain Inn survived.

-The inn actually continued to serve a seasonal clientele until the late 80’s, but had been empty and was quickly disintegrating when Merrily Teasley, an experienced East Tennessee innkeeper and preservationist, spotted it by chance on a hiking excursion.
+The inn actually continued to serve a seasonal clientele until the late 80’s but had been empty and was quickly disintegrating when Merrily Teasley, a preservationist, spotted it by chance on a hiking excursion.
 A friend drove her through Balsam on a brightly moonlit night, and the inn glimmered like a ghost through the trees on the ridge above.
 It was love at first sight.
 Teasley bought the structure and began an extensive restoration.
-The inn is on the National Register of Historic Places and is one of the few buildings of its grandeur left in North Carolina, and Teasley restored it according to guidelines set forth by the US Department of the Interior.
+The inn is on the National Register of Historic Places and is one of the few buildings of its grandeur left in North Carolina, it was restored it according to guidelines set forth by the US Department of the Interior.

 There is no municipal water and sewer in Balsam, so adding private baths required an enormous drain field that covers most of the hillside in front and an additional wooded hillside to the rear, along with a considerable pump station.
 It also requires, much to our alarm and our guests’, the spring-loaded faucets in our bathrooms.